polloparatodos/projects/README.md

 ### notes

-languages section will be added over time
+languages section will be updated over time